Britain's FTSE gets a boost from China export data

 “Its outlook disappointed investors as the growing spectre posed by discounters Aldi and Lidl remains,” said Russ Mould, Investment Director at AJ Bell.

-Outside the blue chips, Premier Foods dropped 24.6 percent after U.S. spice maker McCormick called off its takeover proposal for the British food company.
-Premier remains up around 36 percent since March 23, when it rejected McCormick’s initial bid.
+Outside the blue chips, Premier Foods dropped over 25 percent after U.S. spice maker McCormick called off its takeover proposal for the British food company.
+Premier remains up over 31 percent since March 23, when it rejected McCormick’s initial bid.

 ADVISORY- Reuters plans to replace intra-day European and UK stock market reports with a Live Markets blog on Eikon (see cpurl://apps.cp./cms/?pageId=livemarkets for site in development).
 In a real-time, multimedia format from 0600 London time through the 1630 closing bell, it will include the best of our market reporting, Stocks Buzz service, Eikon graphics, Reuters pictures, eye-catching research and market zeitgeist.
 Breaking news and dramatic market moves will continue to be alerted to all clients and we will continue to provide a short opening story and comprehensive closing reports.